Koichi-Sakata/pylib_sakata/README.md

   - freq: array of frequency[Hz] of the peak filters
   - zeta: array of damping of the peak filters
   - depth: array of depth of the peak filters (0 < depth < 1)
-  - sysT: LTI model (StateSpace or TransferFunction or ZpkModel) of complementary sensitivity function of the previous feedback system
+  - sysT: LTI model (StateSpace or TransferFunction or ZpkModel or FreqResp) of complementary sensitivity function of the previous feedback system
   - dt: sampling time of the LTI model (Optional), Default: 0, set the value >= 0.
 If dt = 0, the system is continuous time system.
   - method: discretized method (Optional), Default: 'tustin', set a method if dt > 0
 - Returns: